 Panzanella is a traditional Tuscan salad that combines bread and tomatoes.
 I read somewhere that it was originally created to use up stale bread.
 In this version I am using a rustic Cibiatta bread.

 The key to this recipe is to get the bread really dry by toasting it.
 This key step prevents the bread from becoming soggy when you add it to the salad with the dressing.
 The other key step is the freshness of the tomatoes.
 Try to find seasonal ripe tomatoes if you can and they will be the star of this salad.

-Panzanella is a wonderful addition to serve alongside a grilled meat or any chicken dish, but it is hearty enough to stand alone as a light meal.
+Panzanella is a wonderful addition to serve alongside a grilled meat or any chicken dish at your summer cookout, but it is hearty enough to stand alone as a light meal.
 If you are looking for summer cookout ideas, check out 30 Simple Summer Side Dishes.

 If you like a bread salad, you should check out Pita Bread Salad.

 - 2 tablespoons olive oil

 - ½ cup green bell pepper, sliced thin

 - ½ cup red bell pepper, sliced thin